FREE STANDARD SHIPPING $50+ 🇺🇸 | 🇨🇦 FREE STANDARD SHIPPING $50+ 🇺🇸 | 🇨🇦

 Continue reading

-The All-Bullshit List of Product Claims: SLS FREE
+The All-BS List of Product Claims: SLS FREE

 WTF is SLS?

 It’s a type of sulfate.
-OK, WTF are sulfates?
+OK, what are sulfates?
 A class of cleansing surfactant.
-Great, WTF is a surfactant?
+Great, what is a surfactant?
 Technically, it’s a portmanteau for “surface active agent”.
-All clear?
-Whatever.
+Got it.

 Anyways, for our purposes, cleansing surfactants are chemicals that stir up activity on the surface you are cleaning to help trap and remove dirt.
 Their molecular make-up is such that one portion cuts through water, and the other half through oil, so they can help remove dirt from your skin or hair..